 The Fruit of Atheism

-As Dostovesky so eloquently put it: “If God is dead, then all things are possible!”
+As Dostovesky so eloquently put it: “If God is dead, then all things are permitted!”

 The terrifying thing about secular humanist states is that there is no authority above the state to which one can make an appeal.
 The concept of “inalienable rights” endowed by a Creator are of course impossible in a secular state.
 If the state itself is the highest authority, then there are no limits to the abuses and oppression that unrestrained human nature is capable of.
 The humanist state inevitably leads to tyranny and despotism.

 The publication of The Black Book of Communism created a sensation.
-First published in French and later translated in to English, the Black Book is a scholarly, detailed account of the crimes of communism starting with the Russian Revolution and continuing through Eastern Europe, Red China, North Korea, Vietnam, Cambodia, Ethiopia, Mozambique, Angola and Afghanistan.
+First published in French and later translated in to English, The Black Book is a scholarly, detailed account of the crimes of communism starting with the Bolshevik Revolution in Russia and continuing through Eastern Europe, Red China, North Korea, Vietnam, Cambodia, Ethiopia, Mozambique, Angola and Afghanistan.

-At almost 900 pages long, the Black Book’s exhaustive indictment of communism is all the more compelling because all six of its authors were once communists.
-They are researchers, professors and journalists associated with the Paris based Centre for the Study of History and Sociology of Communism.
-The editor of the Black Book of Communism, Stephane Courtois is also the editor of the Communisme magazine.
+At almost 900 pages long, The Black Book’s exhaustive indictment of communism is all the more compelling because all six of its authors were once communists.
+They were researchers, professors and journalists associated with the Paris based Centre for the Study of History and Sociology of Communism.
+The editor of The Black Book of Communism, Stephane Courtois was also the editor of the Communisme magazine.

-In his introduction, Stephane Courtois declares: “The fact remains that our century has outdone its predecessors in its bloodthirstiness…indeed (communism) occupies one of the most violent and most significant places of all…”
+In his Introduction, Stephane Courtois declared: “The fact remains that our century has outdone its predecessors in its bloodthirstiness…indeed (communism) occupies one of the most violent and most significant places of all…”

 The Black Book indicts the Soviet Union’s communist leaders with the following crimes (amongst many others):